rbtsv/Efficient-MILP-Approaches-to-Dynamic-Path-Restoration/Readme.md

 | NSFNET-QPSK		  |       12 |   15.32 |     7.02 |      0.24 |
 | NSFNET-QPSK 19.0	 |       11 |    9.58 |     4.12 |      0.13 |

-### Conclusions
+### Conclusion

-The solver's time limit is set to 500 seconds.
-Thus, if the computation exceeds 500 seconds, it is not completed.
-We also provide the aggregated time metrics above with excluded hard test cases (that take over 100 seconds) in the Jupyter notebook with the detailed results.

-So the results show that our trimming technique significantly improves the size of the model and the runtime of the solver.
+The results show that our trimming technique significantly improves the size of the model and the runtime of the solver.
 Most test cases are solved using the CBC-solver in less than one second, and the hardest CBC test case takes a few seconds.
-The SCIP solver is slower on average, but it solves some test cases that are hard for the CBC-solver better for the Basic and NoTrim models.
+The SCIP solver is slower on average, but it solves some test cases that are hard for the CBC-solver better in case of the Basic and NoTrim models.
 All in all, the Trimmed model has significantly less variables and can be solved by noncommercial solvers a hundred times faster than models without trimming.
-NoTrim model is faster than Basic model in many cases, but there are also test cases in which solvers solve the Basic model faster and some of them are hard.
+The NoTrim model is faster than the Basic model in many cases, but there are also test cases in which solvers solve the Basic model is faster and some of them are hard.
 So by the analysis of the NoTrim model we proved that the main impact of our model is based on the variables excluded via the trimming procedure, but not excluded because the corresponding colors have been occupied.
-Note that in some cases the infeasibility of the model can be proven during the trimming proces and we met such cases in our dataset.
+Note that in some cases the infeasibility of the model can be proven during the trimming process and we met such cases in our dataset.